Craig M. Allen, Doctoral Studies Director, Associate Professor

 M.A., University of Missouri

-Andrew Leckey is the Reynolds Endowed Chair in Business Journalism and President of the Donald W. Reynolds National Center for Business Journalism at the Cronkite School.
-A Fulbright Scholar, he was a longtime syndicated investment columnist for the Chicago Tribune, former CNBC anchor and the author or editor of 10 financial books.
-He received the National Association of Investors Corporation’s Distinguished Award in Investment Education and was founding director of the Bloomberg Business Journalism Program at the University of California, Berkeley.
+Andrew Leckey is the Reynolds Endowed Chair in Business Journalism and president of the Donald W. Reynolds National Center for Business Journalism at the Cronkite School.
+A Fulbright Scholar in China, he launched both the Reynolds Center and Cronkite Business Journalism Specialization.
+Leckey was a longtime nationally syndicated investment columnist for Chicago Tribune, an anchor for CNBC and has written or edited 10 financial books.
+He was the founding director of the Bloomberg Business Journalism Program at University of California, Berkeley.
+A former Knight-Bagehot Fellow in Business and Economics Journalism and a Media Studies Fellow, both at Columbia University, he serves on advisory boards of the Society of American Business Editors and Writers, Knight-Bagehot Fellowship and Arizona Fulbright Association.

 Susan Lisovicz, Donald W. Reynolds Visiting Professor of Business Journalism